aijianiula0601/FlowCPCVC/index.md

 </tr>
 </table>

-## target timbre come from libritts, which is a dataset different to vctk
+## Audio of target come from libritts, which is a dataset different to vctk

 --------
-#### speakers of target in libritts, speakers of source in vctk test-dataset. all speakers are unseen during training.
-We only train the model with vctk.
+#### Speakers of target in libritts.
+Speakers of source in vctk test-dataset.
+All speakers are unseen during training.
+We train the model only with vctk.

 <table>
 <tr>